Do you have a Sour Patch Kid at home?

 1. Work on Self-Regulation:

-2. Unconditional Love:
+2. Practice Unconditional Love:

 Extend love unconditionally, not solely when their behavior aligns with your expectations.
+It shouldn’t feel like a reward for “good behavior.”

 * Avoid Conditional Acts: Resist the “tit-for-tat” mentality; refrain from actions like me deciding not to make a smoothie for my daughter because she did something I didn’t like.
 This isn’t a punishment or consequence.
 Consequences, if necessary, should be separate from expressions of care/love.